Equality and Diversity

 In line with the Bar Standards Board Equality & Diversity Rules of the Code of Conduct, KCH Garden Square is required to publish an anonymized summary of diversity data.

-It should be noted that the information is only based on those individuals who submitted responses and gave permission for their information to be published, as not all members of Chambers responded.
+It should be noted that participation within our internal survey was voluntary, that the information is only based on those individuals who submitted responses and permission has been obtained for the anonymised information to be published.

-Our 2015 report is available to view here.
+Our latest 2020 summary report is available to view here.